noisebridge/PythonClass/lessons/django-intro/django-intro.md

 Introduction to Django

-warm-up: drawing model of something (grovery list), sketching up what it would look like to the user, what would happen on updates REQUIRES BLANK PAPER
+warm-up: model your very basic app in your head and be able to write it down on paper -write up a data model of something eg: grocery list or sports team, -sketch up what it would look like to the user
+-draw bubbles and arrows to show what would happen to data and/or UI on updates

+REQUIRES BLANK PAPER

-1. How we build web apps, [the simple Django diagram](http://www.thomaswhitton.com/django-presentation/images/432038560_9f8b830dfe_o.png), [a nicer flow diagram](http://www.aprendendodjango.com/gallery/fluxo-no-mvc/file/) en espanol
+1. How we build web apps, [the simple Django diagram](http://www.thomaswhitton.com/django-presentation/images/432038560_9f8b830dfe_o.png), and [a nicer flow diagram](http://www.aprendendodjango.com/gallery/fluxo-no-mvc/file/) en espanol
     -semantics problem of canonical MVC v. django's MTV
     -btw why is it called django? and what is its story?